Joshua-Otten/AutomatedPythonTranslation/README.md

 9. optionally, run 'process_terms.py' with 2 args: arg1 = yourModuleName.txt, arg2 = language code
    - This will process translations so they are more "Pythonic"
-   - Note that stanza does not currently work for Bengali
+   - Note that stanza does not currently work for Bengali Note that files in the Pipeline/Translated/ directory are not corrected